peter-mghendi/jam/README.md

 - Stores aliases + metadata in a machine-friendly format.
 - Regenerates `~/.jamrc` safely after every change using a robust AST-aware parser.
 - Lets you preview changes before writing.
+- Is useful for pointing aliases at executables and scripts.

 ---